-H.13: DL CONTACT

-Adjunct Prob.
-Regular Dept. Chair

-x x x

-X X Х

-- Rubric to Assess Regular Substantive Interaction (RSI) ■ Mt.
-San Antonio College ·

-Professor Name: Date: Course Name/ID: CRN: Course Units/Hours: This course section is: Hybrid () % Synchronou us Asynchronous For the CRN listed above, describe how you engagement and success and promptly and prowith a student when needed.
-Evidence of Professor-Student Contact (p redictable and sche duled) Type of professor-student contact: Identify all types you include for which you have evidence in the LMS.
-Evidence: Where in this RSI found?
-(Include frequency as • Reviewer Online synchronous class meetings, individual video conferences, or chat Assessing or providing substantive individual feedback (includes embedded rubrics, comments, and videos) Providing information or responding to questions about course content (includes communication using LMS tools, external apps, email, phone, and/or inperson meetings) Discussion facilitation Other substantive interaction as approved by your discipline-specific accrediting agencies, if any Evidence of Student-Student Facilitation Type of student-student contact: Identify all types you include for which you have evidence in the LMS.
-Evidence: Where in facilitation/interactio (Include frequency a n found?
-Reviewer Discussion forums with required replies □
+2022-2025 FACULTY CONT RACT H.13: DL CONTACT Adjunct Prob.
+Regular Dept. Dept. Chair Prob. ction x x x = Mt.
+San Antonio College · Professor Name: Date: Course Name/ID: CRIN: COURSE UNITS/ HOURS: This course section is: Hybrid ()% Synchronous Asynchronous For the CRN listed above, describe how you monitor your students' academic engagement and success and promptly and proactively engage in substantive interaction with a student when needed.
+Evidence of Professor-Student Contact (predictable and scheduled) Type of professor-student contact: Identify all types this RSI found? you include for which you have evidence in the LMS.
+(Include frequency and be specific.)
+Reviewer Online synchronous class meetings, individual video conferences, or chat Assessing or providing substantive individual feedback (includes embedded rubrics, comments, and videos) Providing information or responding to questions about course content (includes communication using LMS tools, external apps, email, phone, and/or in- person meetings) person meetings) Discussion facilitation Other substantive interaction as approved by your discipline-specific accrediting agencies, if any Evidence of Chudent Chudent Facilitation if any list his (assuming) Evidence of Student-Student Facilitation if applicable (recurring) Evidence: Where in your course is this Type of student-student contact: Identify all types facilitation/interaction found?
+Reviewer (Include frequency and be specific.)
+1/24124421 replies

+Discussion forums with required

-Collaborations, peer reviews, wikis, or other
+Collaborations, peer reviews, wikis, or other group assignments Breakout rooms in synchronous online classes Student-student communication related to the course

-group assignments

-Breakout rooms in synchronous

-online classes

-Student-student communication related to

-the course